 - Dentists stealing from each other in group practices — see examples here and here

 - Children who work in a parent’s office embezzling (see an example here)

 Similarly, strong religious beliefs don’t mean someone won’t embezzle.
 An example of a pillar of the 7th Day Adventist community going to prison for embezzlement can be found here.

 Are the majority of people dishonest?
 Of course not.
-But we need to fight our very human desire to consider people trustworthy because of some personal characteristic they have, or a judgement that we made early in the relationship.
+But we need to fight our very human desire to consider people trustworthy because of some personal characteristic they have, or a judgment that we made early in the relationship.

-Ultimately, almost anyone can find themselves in a situation where they view stealing your money as the solutions to their problems, and we need to be mindful that trust is a concept that needs to be re-evaluated over time.
+Ultimately, almost anyone can find themselves in a situation where they view stealing your money as the solution to their problems, and we need to be mindful that trust is a concept that needs to be re-evaluated over time.

 Do you have questions about embezzlement?
 Give Prosperident a call at 888-398-2327 or send an email to email@example.com